 6. Be sure of the exam content

 Yes, yes, I keep saying this, but it’s so true: You must know what topics the IBLCE will test you on!
-Read the Exam Content Outline.
+Read the Detailed Content Outline.
 Tackle any topic that you don’t fully understand.
 What do I mean by “fully understand”?

 Try this: Set a stopwatch for 3 minutes.
 Choose a topic from the outline, like “Nipple variations.”
 Start talking about the topic.
 You do not need to articulate your thoughts in any logical order, or with any real point.
 You just need to keep talking without stopping.
 If you cannot talk about a topic for at least 3 minutes, you have a learning gap.